-I have been dreaming of making a vegetarian stuffed grape leaves for months now.
-Not that my mom’s classic stuffed grape leaves aren’t perfect (which they are!).
-I grew up on eating the families simplified version with as little as 3 ingredients (not including lemon slices and water).
-There was never any measuring really and the rice not cooked, but the meat and rice mixture with the briney grape leaves always came out perfect.
-So perfect that our childhood friends in Brooklyn still talk about my mom’s famous grape leaves.
+Vegetarian stuffed grape leaves are a nod to the ones I grew up with.
+Not that my mom's classic stuffed grape leaves with meat and rice aren't perfect (which they are!).
+I grew up on eating my families simplified version with as little as 3 ingredients (not including lemon slices and water).
+There was never any measuring really but the meat and rice mixture with the briney grape leaves always came out perfect.
+So perfect that our childhood friends still talk about my mom's famous grape leaves.

 I have to admit, I even felt a bit guilty thinking of another recipe!
 I mean, how could I?
 How do you fix something that's already perfect!
 You don't, instead, you create something different!

 These gorgeous vegetarian grape leaves can really be called vegan too!
 Loaded with basmati rice, fresh mint and dill, chickpeas and grated tomato.
 I par-cooked the rice just to help get things going.
 Unlike my mom's meat grape leaves, she puts the rice in uncooked leaving the juicy meat to add moisture.
 But with the vegetarian mixture, it needs a little more of a helping hand.